Technigo/code-challenge2/README.md

 A landing page built with html and some javascript, styled with CSS.

-As a part of a Code challange through the frontend mentor page. https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158
+As a part of a Code challenge through the Frontend mentor page. https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158

 # Tech: